-How To Buy A Home Like Thirston Howell III
+How To Buy A Home Like Thurston Howell III

-For our readers who are too young to remember one of the castaways on Gilligans Island, Thirston was a "millionaire" who was deserted on an island in the pacific with 6 other castaways on the hottest sitcom of the 1960s.
+For our readers who are too young to remember one of the castaways on Gilligans Island, Thurston was a "millionaire" who was deserted on an island in the Pacific with 6 other castaways on the hottest sitcom of the 1960s.

 Be Rich When You Buy A Home

 My favorite quote from Howell was "By George, I'm so rich I could 'buy' George!"

 So the lesson to learn from the world's wealthiest castaway is to be rich when you buy a home.
 Sounds easy, right?

 Highest Offer Does Not Always Win

 When two different parties are competing for the same house, a well-advised home seller is going to choose the "best" offer.
 You might think that the best offer is the highest offer, but that is not always the case.